Learn / Blog / Article

-To do that, you can combine click map insights with qualitative insight from user feedback surveys and session recordings.
-Using Hotjar, you can quickly set up Recordings and Polls (our name for on-site feedback surveys) alongside Heat Maps on your website to get all the data you need to make optimizations and improve UX.
+To do that, you can combine quantitative click map insights with qualitative insight from user feedback, surveys, and session recordings.
+Using Hotjar, you can quickly set up session replays, feedback widgets, and surveys alongside heatmaps on your website or product page to get all the product experience (PX) insights you need to make optimizations and improve UX.

 Click maps are a quick and easy way to see what people are really doing on your site.
-They are a key analytics tool in the UX and optimization toolkit of marketers, UX designers, and conversion rate optimizers—and they are especially useful if you are a business selling online, looking to deeply understand the behavior of your customers: what drives them, what interests them, what they interact with/fail to notice on your site.
+They are a key product experience insights tool in the UX and optimization tech stack of marketers, UX designers, and conversion rate optimizers—and they are especially useful if you have an online business, looking to deeply understand the behavior of your customers: what drives them, what interests them, what they interact with, or what they fail to notice on your site.

 7 product analytics tools every product team should know about (and why)

 If you want to create a product that gives customers exactly what they need, relying on gut feel and guesswork isn’t enough.
 Successful product teams need to understand their users, empathize with them, and use data-driven insights to build—and optimize—their products.